gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

     | This is the equivalent to pressing the reset button for a few seconds, to set the board to "Off mode".
     | The microbit, not on battery power, will only wake up if the reset button is pressed.
     | If on battery power, connecting a USB cable can wake it as well.
-    | Waking up from this mode starts the programme from the beginning.
+    | Waking up from this mode starts the program from the beginning.

 ----

 | The code below uses button-B pressing to power down the microbit.
-| Press the reset button to wake it and restart the programme from the beginning.
+| Press the reset button to wake it and restart the program from the beginning.

 .. code-block:: python